 Canadian authorities began diverting flights heading into the U.S. to various locations around Canada to help neutralize any lingering threats, but the task was a tricky one.
-It wouldn’t have made much sense to pull flights away from American airspace only to route them to Canada’s major centers, so the ideal landing spots for these planes would be relatively remote while also having a large enough airport to accommodate all the traffic.
+It wouldn’t have made much sense to pull flights away from American airspace only to route them to Canada’s major centers, so the ideal landing spots for these planes had to be relatively remote, while also having a large enough airport to accommodate all the traffic.

 As luck would have it, Canada had just such an airport in Gander, Newfoundland.

 The tiny town only boasted 10,000 residents, but what it lacked in population size, it more than made up for in airport capacity.
 Gander International Airport had previously served as a refueling stop for transatlantic flights and had served as a staging point for U-boat hunting flights during World War II.
 Gander ended up receiving 38 flights in the wake of the September 11th attacks, second only to Halifax’s 47 diverted flights.

 Landing all the planes in Gander was easy.
 Figuring out what to do with the 6500-plus passengers and crew members who were stuck on the ground until flights resumed was quite a bit tougher.
 Towns of 10,000 people aren’t exactly built to accommodate sudden 66 percent population surges, so there wasn’t hotel and restaurant capacity to take in all these stranded flyers.